-- 1 Select the printer driver you wish to configure. - 2 Select File and then Properties. - 3 Click the Ports tab of the driver and click Add Port. - 4 Select the port that you wish to use.
+- 1 From the Printers and Faxes window, select the printer you wish to configure. - 2 Select File and then Properties. - 3 Click the Ports tab and click Add Port. - 4 Select the port that you wish to use.
 Typically this would be Standard TCP/IP Port.
-Then click the New Port... button. - 5 The Standard TCP/IP Port Wizard will start. - 6 Close Add Port and Properties dialog box.
+Then click the New Port... button. - 5 The Standard TCP/IP Port Wizard will start.
+Follow the on-screen instructions. - 6 Close Add Port and Properties dialog box.